 - excellent written, verbal and presentation communication skills

-- negotiation skills in order to get the best price and value for money
+- strong negotiation skills for getting the best price and value for money

 - commercial and financial awareness as managing budgets and keeping costs down is a key part of the role